gromacs/gromacs/docs/user-guide/mdrun-performance.rst

         Intel x86 processors this is called "hyper-threading."
         Normally, :ref:`gmx mdrun` will not benefit from such mapping.

-    affinity
+    thread affinity (pinning)
-        On some kinds of hardware, software threads can migrate between cores to help automatically balance
+        By default, most operating systems allow software threads to migrate between cores (or hardware threads) to help automatically balance workload.
+However, the performance of :ref:`gmx mdrun` can deteriorate if this is permitted and will degrade dramatically especially when relying on multi-threading within a rank.
+To avoid this, :ref:`gmx mdrun` will by default
-        workload.
-Normally, the performance of :ref:`gmx mdrun` will degrade dramatically if this is permitted, so :ref:`gmx mdrun` will by default set the affinity of its threads to their cores, unless the user or software environment has already done so.
-Setting thread affinity is sometimes called "pinning" threads to cores.
+        set the affinity of its threads to individual cores/hardware threads, unless the user or software environment has already done so (or not the entire node is used for the run, i.e. there is potential for node sharing).
+        Setting thread affinity is sometimes called thread "pinning".

     MPI
         The dominant multi-node parallelization-scheme, which provides